nbeaver/bash-examples/readme.rst

 It is intended to resemble comments in a shell script.

 They both have advantages and disadvantages;
-the prompt style is usually used for one-liners, the inline tends to be used for longer scripts.
+the typescript style is usually used for one-liners, the inline tends to be used for longer scripts.

 However, for saving examples to work from later, neither of these options are ideal.
-The prompt style has to be run manually, and the inline has to be done by hand.
+The typescript style is verbose and varies with the environment, and the inline has to be done by hand.

 To get around this,